 For most people, the purpose of a foot race is crossing the finish line.
-Considering the effort, this in itself is a tremendous thing.
-But why stop there?
-Why not expand human potential by giving each person the opportunity to do MORE good, compounding the effects long after race day?
+This is a tremendous thing.
+But why not expand human potential by giving each person the opportunity to do MORE good, compounding the effects long after race day?

-The graphic represents the Animal Run ethos; the ethos of a community creating a halo of positive impact.
+The graphic represents the Animal Run ethos of a community creating a halo of positive impact.

-The first four inner circles, already significant forms of nourishing energy, are achieved just by showing up on race day.
-The three outer circles are optional, take more effort, but multiply the effects of creating a better, loving and more sustainable world.
+The first four inner circles, significant forms of energy, are achieved by showing up on race day.
+The three outer circles are optional, require more effort, but greatly multiply the effects of creating a better, more loving and sustainable world.